Taiwanese indigenous peoples: Religion

 Young residents in the Bunun village of Lona, Taiwan dress up for the traditional Christmas holiday (not an official holiday in Taiwan).
 Christian missionaries have converted many residents to the Catholic and Protestant faiths, and the town holds two large holiday parades.

 Of the current population of Taiwanese indigenous, about 70% identify themselves as Christian.
 Many of the Plains groups have mobilized their members around Christian organizations; most notably the Catholic Church and the Presbyterian Church in Taiwan.

 Before contact with Christian missionaries during both the Dutch and Qing periods, Taiwanese indigenous peoples held a variety of beliefs in spirits, gods, sacred symbols and myths that helped their societies find meaning and order.
 Although there is no evidence of a unified belief system shared among the various indigenous groups, there is evidence that several groups held supernatural beliefs in certain birds and bird behavior.
 The Siraya were reported by Dutch sources to incorporate bird imagery into their material culture.
 Other reports describe animal skulls and the use of human heads in societal beliefs.
 The Paiwan and other southern groups worship the Formosan hundred pacer snake and use the diamond patterns on its back in many designs.
 In many Plains indigenous societies, the power to communicate with the supernatural world was exclusively held by women called Inibs.
 During the period of Dutch colonization, the Inibs were removed from the villages to eliminate their influence and pave the way for Dutch missionary work.

 During the Zheng and Qing eras, Han immigrants brought Confucianized beliefs of Taoism and Buddhism to Taiwan's indigenous people.
 Many Plains indigenous adopted Han religious practices, though there is evidence that many indigenous customs were transformed into local Taiwanese Han beliefs.
 In some parts of Taiwan the Siraya spirit of fertility, Ali-zu (A-li-tsu) has become assimilated into the Han pantheon.
 The use of female spirit mediums (tongji) can also be traced to the earlier matrilineal Inibs.

-Although many indigenous assumed Han religious practices, several sub-groups sought protection from the European missionaries, who had started arriving in the 1860s.
-Many of the early Christian converts were displaced groups of Plains indigenous that sought protection from the oppressive Han.
+Although many indigenous people assumed Han religious practices, several sub-groups sought protection from the European missionaries, who had started arriving in the 1860s.
+Many of the early Christian converts were displaced groups of Plains indigenous peoples who sought protection from the oppressive Han.
 The missionaries, under the articles of extraterritoriality, offered a form of power against the Qing establishment and could thus make demands on the government to provide redress for the complaints of Plains indigenous.
 Many of these early congregations have served to maintain indigenous identity, language and cultures.

 The influence of 19th- and 20th-century missionaries has both transformed and maintained indigenous integration.
 Many of the churches have replaced earlier community functions, but continue to retain a sense of continuity and community that unites members of indigenous societies against the pressures of modernity.
 Several church leaders have emerged from within the communities to take on leadership positions in petitioning the government in the interest of indigenous peoples and seeking a balance between the interests of the communities and economic vitality.